mphasize/sails-ember-blueprints/README.md

 If you have logged in users and you always want to associate newly created records with the current user, take a look at `blueprints/create.js` lines 40-47 and uncomment the code if it fits your needs.

+# Todo

+### Adapt all blueprints or remove unused blueprints

+Some blueprints like `add` or `remove` aren't adapted yet, because I didn't run into a situation where Ember's RESTAdapter would acutally make use of them.
+If you know, when Ember Data might use subroutes for related models, please let me know.

+### Make the blueprints testable

+I am still trying to figure out how to make these blueprints more maintainable and testable.
+@davidrivera suggested to put the blueprints into a generator.

 # Scope

 The blueprints in this repository should provide a starting point for a Sails backend that works with an Ember frontend app.
 However, there are a lot of things missing that would be needed for a full blown app (like authentication and access control) but these things don't really fit into the blueprints.